YasinII/Al-Quran/PRIVACY_POLICY.md

-**Privacy Policy for Meliodas Discord Bot**
+**Privacy Policy for the Al-Quran Discord Bot**

-Last Updated: 01.10.2023
+Last Updated: 09.02.2024

 **1. Introduction**

-Welcome to Meliodas Discord bot ("Bot," "we," "us," or "our").
-This Privacy Policy is designed to help you understand how we collect, use, process, and safeguard your information when you use our Discord bot.
+Welcome to the "Al-Quran" Discord bot ("Bot," "we," "us," or "our").
+These Terms of Service are designed to govern your use of the Bot.

-**2. Information We Collect**

-a. **User Data:** The Bot may process and store certain information provided by Discord users within your server, including user IDs, message content, and server configurations.

-**3. How We Use Your Information**

-a. **Bot Functionality:** We use the collected data to provide, maintain, and improve the functionality of the Bot within your Discord server.

-**4. Data Sharing and Disclosure**
+**2. User Content**

-a. **Third Parties:** We do not share user data with third parties.
-The data processed by the Bot is used solely for the purpose of providing its intended functionality within your Discord server.
+a. **No Storage of User Content:** We do not store, collect, or retain any user content or message content processed by the Bot within your Discord server.
+The Bot operates in real-time and does not maintain a database of user interactions.

-**5. Data Retention**

-a. **Duration:** We retain user data for as long as necessary to fulfill the purposes outlined in this Privacy Policy.
-Server configurations and related data may be retained as long as the Bot is active in a server.

-**6. Security**

-a. **Protection Measures:** We implement reasonable security measures to protect user data from unauthorized access, alteration, disclosure, or destruction.

-**7. User Rights**

-a. **Access and Deletion:** Users have the right to access their data processed by the Bot.
-They can also request the deletion of their data.
+**3. Use of the Bot**

+a. **Bot Functionality:** The Bot provides its intended functionality within your Discord server without storing or processing user content or message content beyond the scope of immediate execution.

+**4. Data Security and Privacy**

+a. **No Data Storage:** We affirm that we do not store user content or message content processed by the Bot.
+The Bot's functionality is designed to respect user privacy and operates without data retention.

-**8. Changes to this Privacy Policy**
+**5. Changes to these Terms**

-a. **Updates:** We may update this Privacy Policy from time to time.
-We will notify users of any changes by posting the new Privacy Policy on this page.
+a. **Updates:** We reserve the right to update this Privacy Policy at any time.
+Users are responsible for checking the Privacy Policy for updates.
+In the event of significant changes, we may notify users through announcements on the official Discord Server of our Bot.
+The link to the mentioned server is: https://discord.gg/bRWPGeqK7v.

-**9. Contact Us**
+**6. Contact Us**

-If you have any questions or concerns about this Privacy Policy, please contact us at the following E-Mail: "yasink06@mail.com.tr".
+a. **Contact E-Mail:** For inquiries or concerns regarding this Privacy Policy, please contact us at the following email address: "yasinkprivate@mail.com.tr".

-By using the Bot, you signify your acceptance of this Privacy Policy.
-If you do not agree to this Privacy Policy, please do not use our Bot.
+**By using the Bot, you signify your acceptance of this Privacy Policy.
+If you do not agree to these Terms, you shall not use our Bot.**